Prosecutor22/ELearningProject/src/KafkaConsumertoMongoDB/README.md

 ```
 After that, It will generate for you logs about interaction of user in Moddle.
 Remember that, each log is a interaction of user.

-In sample logs, we have 14 logs.
+In sample logs, we generate 14 logs.
+It means that user interact 14 activities with Moodle.

 And these logs will be streamed to MongoDB and turn to Spark to analyst.